 - NCache can be used as a cache store for IdentityServer4 configuration and operational data to speed up operations through in-memory caching as well as reduce database hits.

-- NCache can be used as a configuration and persistent grant store to further increase performance by removing the bottleneck of having to get data from a disk.
-The in-memory contents of the cache can then be periodically persisted to disk, thus drastically decreasing the average time taken to get the data.
+- To further increase the application performance, NCache can be used as a configuration and persistent grant store by eliminating the need to get data from a disk.
+The in-memory contents of the cache can then be periodically persisted to disk, significantly decreasing the average time taken to get the data.

-You can also mix and match the cache and store roles of NCache e.g. use it as a caching layer for configuration store and as a standalone store for operational data.
-All this is implemented using the IIdentityServerBuilder NCache extension methods used during ASP.NET Core dependency injection.
+You can use NCache, as a caching layer for storing configuration or as a standalone store for operational data.
+All this is implemented using the IdentityServerBuilder NCache extension methods used during ASP.NET Core dependency injection.

 - NCache Enterprise 5.0 SP1 or onwards running on your server(s).